 RECOMMENDED: Full guide to the best restaurants in NYC

 Best cheap pizza in NYC

-If you’re going to pay for artisanal pizza, it’s best served fresh: Here, slices of piping hot cheese ‘za will set you back $3.25, a whole dollar cheaper than Artichoke.
-Drop down another $3.75 to try a leopard-spotted white slice jazzed up with caramelized onions and sesame seeds, and wash it down with a Mexican Coke ($2.75).
+If you’re going to pay for artisanal pizza, it’s best served fresh: Here, piping-hot plain cheese slices will set you back $3.25, a whole dollar cheaper than Artichoke.
+Drop down another $3.75 to try a leopard-spotted white slice jazzed up with caramelized onions and sesame seeds, and wash it down with a Mexican Coke.

-Hop the ferry to Staten Island and get transported back to the good ol’ days at Dongan Hills staple, serving up a renowned bar pizza that rivals the city’s crispiest brick-oven pies.
-Head to the back dining room and order an individual-sized round with sausage and zesty red sauce ($7.25), or get it plain Jane for a solid $5.25.
+Hop the ferry to Staten Island and get transported back to the good ol’ days at this Dongan Hills staple, serving up a renowned bar pizza that rivals the city’s crispiest brick-oven pies.
+Head to the back dining room and order an individual-sized bar round with sausage and zesty red sauce ($7.50), or get it plain Jane for a solid $6.25.

 Brooklynites don’t need to trek to Chinatown to find good Shanghainese food—just head to Greenpoint to dine at M Greenpoint.
 Plop down at one of the tables and go to town on the menu of dim sum favorites.
 Think hot and sour soup ($8), scallion pancakes ($7), the juicy pork buns also known as xiao long bao ($9 for six) and ma-pao tofu ($11.50).
 Vegetarians will be happy to hear that M Shanghai Bistro offers both a vegan and vegetarian version of their menu to make ordering sans meat that much easier.
 Wash down all the steamed dumplings and spicy stir-fried vegetables with big pots of oolong, chrysanthemum or green tea ($4 for a small, $6 for a large).